Tampa Red: Discography

 Red was one of the most prolific blues recording artists of his era.
 It has been estimated that he recorded 335 songs on 78-rpm records, of which 251 were recorded between 1928 and 1942, making him the blues artist with the most recordings during that period.
 Most of his singles were released before Billboard magazine began tracking blues (and other "race music") in October 1942, and accurate sales records are not available.
 However, he had four singles that placed in the R&B top ten between 1942 and 1951.

 Selected singles

 Red recorded alternate versions (usually designated "No. 2", "No. 3", etc.) of some of his early songs.
-Songs with alternate versions are marked with a superscript plus sign.
+Songs with alternate versions are marked with a plus sign.
 He recorded some singles with collaborators, credited as the Hokum Boys, Tampa Red's Hokum Jug Band, Papa Too Sweet, and other names.

 He also played as a sideman on recordings by Big Maceo Merriweather, John Lee "Sonny Boy" Williamson, Memphis Minnie, Ma Rainey, and Victoria Spivey.